Estimate Time3 min

 Talking to children about illness

 Though parents want to protect children from negative emotions, talking to them in age-appropriate ways about the illness of a loved one can reduce their anxiety and stress.
-Knowing what’s going on can also help them worry less, process their emotions, and cope better with changes.1
+Knowing what’s going on can also help minimize excessive worry, and help them process changes and cope.

 Using age-appropriate words, or even pictures and play, can help you tell what they need to know.
-If you’re struggling to find the right words, a lot of age-appropriate books deal with various situations to help introduce potentially complicated concepts.2
+If you’re struggling to find the right words, there are several age-appropriate books dealing with various situations that may offer guidance and help.

 Ages 3–6